Sista88/Daily_DSA/README.md

 ##Task:

-Consider input is s = "leetcode" and k = 3
+Consider input is s = "leetcode" & k = 3

 Now the task is to have substrings from main string based on k value and understand the count of vowels in each substring then return the maximum count of vowels in all substrings